JeffPo's Model Trains Page

 Train simulation software:

-Microsoft Train Simulator A pretty attempt at a train simulator from Microsoft, though it was plagued with bugs.
+Microsoft Train Simulator A pretty good attempt at a train simulator from Microsoft, though it was plagued with bugs.
 Unfortunately it has been discontinued.
-This website offers some information and some downloads and updates.
+Update 06/26/17: Can't seem to find the website

 Train Artisan Maker of add-ons for train simulator software.
 They sold an add-on for Microsoft Train Simulator and offer a few free downloads of locomotives and rolling stock on their website.
 Update11/09/11: I can't seem to get the website to finish loading, but I'm leaving the link for now.